-The primary role of the HRPA Board Directors is to help regulate the Human Resources Profession in the public interest.
+The primary role of the HRPA Board Directors is to protect the public interest by regulating the practice of the Human Resources Profession.

-1. The Director's Role Description, Broadly Defined
+1. The Director's Job Description, Broadly Defined

 The duty of a Director of the Human Resources Professional Association ("HRPA") is to contribute consistently and meaningfully to the effective performance of the Board of Directors ("Board") of HRPA.